djmulcahy/jupyterlab_plotly_base/README.md

-# Docker Image for data analysis
+# Docker Image for Data Analysis with Plotly
 Simple template docker image to use Jupyterlab with plotly for data analysis

 ## Requirements